cube-js/cube/docs/content/Getting-Started-Docker.md

 $ docker ps
 ```

-## 4. Open Playground
+## 4. Open Developer Playground

-Head to [http://localhost:4000](http://localhost:4000) to open the Playground.
+Head to [http://localhost:4000](http://localhost:4000) to open [Developer Playground][link-dev-playground].

-You can generate Data Schema files using the Playground.
+You can generate Data Schema files using Developer Playground.
 Once schema files are
 generated you can execute queries on the Build tab in the Playground.

+[link-dev-playground]: /dev-tools/dev-playground

 ## Next Steps

-Generating Data Schema files in the Playground is a good first step to start modelling your data.
+Generating Data Schema files in Developer Playground is a good first step to start modelling your data.
 You can [learn more about Cube.js Data Schema][link-cubejs-schema] for complex data
 modelling techniques.

 Learn how to [query Cube.js with REST API][link-rest-api] or [use Javascript client library and